Glia

-Glia, also called glial cells (gliocytes) or neuroglia, are non-neuronal cells in the central nervous system (the brain and the spinal cord) and in the peripheral nervous system that do not produce electrical impulses.
+Glia, also called glial cells or neuroglia, are non-neuronal cells in the central nervous system (the brain and the spinal cord) and in the peripheral nervous system that do not produce electrical impulses.
 The neuroglia make up more than one half the volume of neural tissue in the human body.
-They contribute to the maintenance of homeostasis, help form myelin, while also providing support and protection for neurons.
+They contribute to the maintenance of homeostasis, help form myelin, and provide support and protection for neurons.
 In the central nervous system, glial cells include oligodendrocytes (that produce myelin), astrocytes, ependymal cells and microglia, and in the peripheral nervous system they include Schwann cells (that produce myelin), and satellite cells.